NSTA1/TrustPlan/Schedule.md

 4. **Low Turnover:**
    The Portfolio shall be managed with minimal trading activity.
-   Discretionary selling is prohibited except as permitted in Section 6.
+   Discretionary selling is prohibited except as permitted in Section 6 or the Dividend‑Growth Integrity Clause.

 ---

-## 4. Dividend Growth Requirements (Guidance, Not Hard Triggers)
+## 4. Dividend Growth Requirements
+### (Guidance, with mandatory protections in the Dividend‑Growth Integrity Clause)

 The Trustees shall prioritise companies that demonstrate: